mintproject/mic/docs/configure.md

 ## Description

-mic uses several APIs to upload models
+mic uses several APIs to upload models.
 The MINT Model Catalog requires credentials for modifying the contents in the catalog.
 Use this command to configure username and password for the [Model Catalog API](https://model-catalog-python-api-client.readthedocs.io/en/latest/endpoints/).
 This command can also be used with no parameters, it will prompt the user to enter any required field not given.

 ## Options